ngjunsiang/laymansguide-src/season7/issue088/issue088.md

 ## Document databases: a collection of fields and values

-When we think of documents, we usually think of Office documents, or PDFs, or thinks that are … more associated with the way a workplace works.
+When we think of documents, we usually think of Office documents, or PDFs, or things that are … more associated with the way a workplace works.

 These documents are not the ones I have in mind when talking about document databases.
 In these databases, **documents** are simply bits of data grouped together.
 Each bit of data is described by a field.
 For example, I might start out defining a student document this way: